MohYous-sys/DRN/backend/API_DOCUMENTATION.md

 ## Campaigns API (`/api/campaigns`)

 ### `GET /` - Get All Campaigns
-Returns all campaigns with current fundraising amounts.
+Returns all campaigns with current fundraising amounts and number of donators.

 **Response**: `200 OK`
 ```json